esouliot/CarND-Traffic-Sign-Classifier-Project/README.md

 From the same image as the "do not enter" sign, so the issue of resolution is in this as well.
 And another major issue is of my own micategorization.
 Upon further search, this image may not be a "bicycles crossing" sign, but instead a sign to demarcate a bike lane on the road.
 So, in the classification task, this sign may be a loss.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction:

 | Image			        |     Prediction	        					|